2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 • Each act that performs will receive a score from a panel of five to eight pre-determined judges at National Finals.
 The highest & lowest scores are dropped to determine the cumulative score.

-• National Double Platinum, National Platinum and National High Gold General awards may be presented in each age group for each category.
+• National Double Platinum, National Platinum and National High Gold General Awards may be presented in each age division for each category.

-• Acts MUST perform in digital program order.
-Points may be deducted from acts that do not comply.
+• Acts MUST perform in order of the final schedule.
+Points will be deducted from acts that do not comply.
 In the event of multiple stages at a National event, if there is a scheduling conflict an exception to the performance order rule may be made at the Competition Director’s discretion.
+NO “Performance Holds” will be granted at National Finals.

 • For National Finals, substitution of dancers from the Regional qualifying entry is permitted in all divisions/categories except Solos.
 Performances must consist of at least 75% of the original dancers from the Regional qualifying entry.
 When substituting dancers in a performance, be aware that any modifications may change the level or age average.
 Any dancers substituted remain subject to the Regional leveling and qualifying rules.
 All music must remain the same.

-• At National Finals, any changes to a performance that alters the original level, high point age division and/or performance type listed in the digital program will be deemed as adjudication only.
+• At National Finals, any modifications to a performance that alters the original level, High Point age division and/or performance type listed in the final schedule will be deemed as Adjudication Only.

-• Any routine that placed First Overall in the Overall High Point awards at National Finals and/or was awarded National Grand Champion in the 2022 Grand Finale’ cannot compete with that exact routine at a 2023 Regional or National Finals competition.
+• Any routine that placed First Overall in the Overall High Point Awards at National Finals and/or was awarded National Grand Champion in the 2023 Grand Finale’ cannot compete with that exact routine at a 2024 Regional or National Finals Competition.
 To be considered the “exact routine,” the performance MUST (1.) contain 75% of the original dancers and choreography (2.) be registered in the same level and age division and (3.) utilize the original music selection.
 Any entry that does not comply may be disqualified.

 • Awards NOT presented at National Finals are as follows: All Star Dancers, IDA Outstanding Performance winners, IDA People’s Choice Award.